drodriguezol/foundations-of-data-science-activities/README.md

 - **Reduces Variance**: By combining predictions from multiple models trained on different subsets of data, bagging helps to reduce the variance and overfitting that can occur with individual models.
 - **Improved Accuracy**: Bagging often leads to more accurate predictions compared to single models, as demonstrated by the example comparing a single decision tree to an ensemble of decision trees.

+# Validation Techniques

+## Holdout Validation
+Holdout validation involves splitting data into training and testing sets, with the testing set used to evaluate the model's performance on unseen data.

+## Cross-Validation
+Cross-validation is a more robust technique where the data is divided into multiple folds, with each fold serving as the validation set while the model is trained on the remaining folds.

+# Hyperparameter Tuning and Model Selection

+## GridSearchCV
+GridSearchCV is a useful tool for both cross-validation and hyperparameter tuning, allowing you to systematically search through different hyperparameter combinations to find the best performing model.

+## Champion Model Selection
+After tuning hyperparameters, a separate validation set can be used to compare the performance of different model architectures and select the best performing model (the champion model).